What is the Difference Between Inpatient and Residential Mental Health Treatment?

 It is critical that caretakers and family members become informed of the many different treatment options available for their loved ones.
 With many services available to the public, the truth is that you ultimately get what you pay for.
 Families with loved ones suffering from mental illness want the best possible treatment at a reasonable price.
 This is why all treatment options must be reviewed and assessed before ultimately choosing your provider.

 When it comes to mental health treatment, there are a variety of different levels of care that a patient may seek.
 An option such as outpatient is the most common, and partial hospitalization (or day treatment) is also a common treatment option for those who don’t require 24/7 monitoring.
 Conversely, those with severe mental health issues are usually placed into either inpatient or residential treatment programs in order to ensure that they receive the care that is necessary for their condition.
 However, contrary to what you might believe, inpatient and residential types of treatment is not the same thing.
-Additionally, the costs and quality of treatment for different levels of care can very drastically.
+Additionally, the costs and quality of treatment for different levels of care can vary drastically.
 What exactly warrants such diverse costs and quality of care?
-As it turns out, there are actually some key differences between the inpatient and residential treatment.
+As it turns out, there are actually some key differences between inpatient vs residential treatment.
 Here’s a closer look:

 Inpatient treatment is the most intensive level of treatment, offering 24-hour care in a secure unit of a treatment facility or hospital.
 This treatment option is best for those with severe mental health issues, who need constant monitoring for the sake of their own safety and well-being.
 The main goal of inpatient treatment is to stabilize symptoms while developing a continuing treatment plan so that the patient can receive the care he or she needs in a less intensive setting.
 Inpatient treatment programs are generally short-term, usually ranging from a few days to a week.